Bulat-Ziganshin/FastECC/README.md

 ## What

-Almost all existing Reed-Solomon ECC implementations employ matrix multiplication and thus have O(N^2) speed behavior, i.e. they can produce N ECC blocks in O(N^2) time, thus spending O(N) time per block.
+Almost all existing Reed-Solomon ECC implementations employ matrix multiplication and thus have O(N^2) speed behavior, i.e. they can produce N parity blocks in O(N^2) time, thus spending O(N) time per block.
-F.e. the fastest implementation I know, [MultiPar2], can compute 1000 ECC blocks at the speed ~50MB/s, but only at ~2 MB/s in its maximum configuration, 32000 ECC blocks.
+F.e. the fastest implementation I know, [MultiPar2], can compute 1000 parity blocks at the speed ~50MB/s, but only at ~2 MB/s in its maximum configuration, 32000 parity blocks.
-And computations in GF(2^32), implemented in the same way, will build one million ECC blocks at 50 KB/s.
+And computations in GF(2^32), implemented in the same way, will build one million parity blocks at 50 KB/s.

-The only exception is closed-source [RSC32 by persicum] with O(N*log(N)) speed, i.e. it spends O(log(N)) time per ECC block.
+The only exception is closed-source [RSC32 by persicum] with O(N*log(N)) speed, i.e. it spends O(log(N)) time per parity block.
-Its speed with million ECC blocks is 100 MB/s, i.e. it computes one million of 4 KB ECC blocks from one million of source blocks (processing 8 GB overall) in just 80 seconds.
+Its speed with million parity blocks is 100 MB/s, i.e. it computes one million of 4 KB parity blocks from one million of data blocks (processing 8 GB overall) in just 80 seconds.
 Note that all speeds mentioned here are measured on i7-4770, employing all features available in a particular program - including multi-threading, SIMD and x64 support.

 FastECC is open-source library implementing O(N*log(N)) encoding algorithm.
-It computes million ECC blocks at 1.2 GB/s.
+It computes million parity blocks at 1.2 GB/s.
 Future versions will implement decoding that's also `O(N*log(N))`, although 1.5-3 times slower than encoding.
 Current implementation is limited to 2^20 blocks, removing this limit is the main priority for future work aside of decoder implementation.